User Generated Education

 Extra – Animated Drawings and Blabberize

-As an extra project and to enable younger students to get more involved with the technology, they can animated their drawings using https://sketch.metademolab.com/:
+As an extra project and to enable younger students to get more involved with the technology, the older students can help them animated their drawings using https://sketch.metademolab.com/:

 or Blabberize their monsters.